kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 | NFS1 CSI        | true                            | `-o context=XYZ,noshareacache` |               | 4) |
 | NFS2 CSI        | unset or false                  |                                |               | 5) |

 1) Kubelet knows that the in-tree AWS EBS plugin supports mounting with `-o context`.
-The mount option is then used (if pod context is known) and the container runtime does not relabel the volume.
+The mount option is then used (if pod label is known) and the container runtime does not relabel the volume.
 2) AWS EBS CSI driver ships CSIDriver instance with `SELinuxMountSupported: true`.
 The behavior is the same as for in-tree volume plugin.
 3) Here we show behavior of "old" CSI drivers, that ship their `CSIDriver` with `SELinuxMountSupported` unset (or `false`).
 Kubelet mounts the volume without any `-o context` option and detects that the volume supports SELinux (by inspecting mount options - it can find `seclabel` there).
 Therefore, it passes `:Z` to the container runtime to recursively relabel files on the volume.

-4) This must be a NFS CSI driver that detects `-o context` mount option and automatically adds `nosharecache` to allow mounting the same volume with different SELinux context on the same node.
+4) This must be a NFS CSI driver that detects `-o context` mount option and automatically adds `nosharecache` to allow mounting the same volume with different SELinux label on the same node.
    The CSI driver announces this capability by setting `SELinuxMountSupported: true` in its CSIDriver instance.
-   Kubelet will mount the volumes with proper context.
+   Kubelet will mount the volumes with proper label.
 5) This is a NFS CSI driver that does not support `-o context` mount option.
    Kubelet then mounts the volume without any extra options.